teodosin/digital-fabrication/src/posts/fablab-03.md

 ![Vector design for the legs](fab3/07_leg_svg.png)

-The leg doesn't reach the center because many of them will have to fit around in a circle.
+The leg doesn't reach the centre because many of them will have to fit around in a circle.
 Shortening it in that direction would also help with fitting the legs more easily on the flat sheet that I was cutting from.
 I wanted an outer circumference of **400mm** for the rim so I could fit a 300mm circumference sphere at best.
 The design also requires 12 leg cutouts.
 It was a lot to fit on a single sheet.

 ![Test layout in vector](fab3/09_layout.png)